 vue filter global level and asset options

-A vue filter can be a filter in vuejs that is registered at the global level, or it can be an asset of a single Vue constructor instance.
-Filters can be used to help with formating tasks, and anything else that might require the use of them.
 In this post I will be going over some use case examples of filters in vuejs, and also about filtering in general in javaScript.

 1 - Vue filter basics

 When making a new instance of the Vue Constructor, one of the options that can be passed via the object that is passed as the first argument to the constructor is the filters option.
-This is one way to define some filters that apply just to the single instance of the Vue Constructor, rather than a filter that might be registered globally.
+The value for this filters option can be an object with one or more additional properties that each contain a method that can then be used in templates to apply filters to text values.

 2.1 - vue filter option basic example